 The Fund has paid an insurance premium in respect of directors' and officers' liability insurance for current and former directors and officers of SEGC.

-The directors and officers of SEGC covered by the insurance include the directors referred to earlier in this report and company secretaries, Michael Ian Bradwell and Paul Leslie Baranov.
+The directors and officers of SEGC covered by the insurance include the directors referred to earlier in this report as well as the company secretaries, Gitanjali Singh and Paul Leslie Baranov.